Planning for an Azure File Sync deployment

 File system compatibility

-Only NTFS volumes are supported; ReFS, FAT, FAT32, and other file systems are not supported.
+Only NTFS volumes are supported; ReFS, FAT, FAT32, and other file systems aren't supported.

 The following table shows the interop state of NTFS file system features: